HMS Ganges mast: Establishment

-The mast carries three yards and a gaff.
 A top platform is located just above the lowest yard where the first step in the mast occurs.
 A half-moon platform was present at the second step just below the top-most yard.
 A 12 in diameter truck was located at the very top of the mast; at Ganges this later became known as the button.
+The mast is rigged with galvanised steel wire.
+The mast stood adjacent to the asphalt parade ground and the "Indian Prince" figurehead of the former second-rate ship-of-the-line Ganges was installed near its base.